How to terminate a lease for an apartment

 The apartment is deemed to have been handed over when the landlord receives the keys and is otherwise not prevented from accessing and using the apartment.
 It may be, however, that, under all the circumstances, the tenancy may be deemed to be terminated, the tenant has left and there is no doubt as to his intention, in which case the tenancy is also deemed to be terminated.

-Immediate termination of the lease
+Immediate termination of the tenancy agreement

 What if the tenant does not vacate the apartment at the end of the tenancy?

 When the tenancy ends, the tenant’s obligation to vacate the apartment does not end automatically from one day to the next, but without undue delay.
 If the tenant continues to use the apartment unlawfully after the end of the tenancy, the landlord has the right to claim compensation for the use of the apartment, usually in the amount of the normal rent.
-However, the landlord may not arbitrarily vacate the apartment, change the locks or disconnect the utilities – such action could be illegal.
+However, the landlord must not arbitrarily vacate the apartment, change the locks or disconnect the utilities – such action could be illegal.
 In practice, it is often necessary to resolve the situation by summons or through the courts.

 Summary